Home Main Dish Sopa Tarasca (Pinto Bean Soup) with Jalapeño Corn Fritters Recipe

 6. Consider, AND THEN DEFINITELY GO FOR, making some jalapeño corn fritters to pop on top for serving.

-See also Liz's Bistro Salad Recipe - Pinch of Yum
+See also Cashew Chicken Recipe - Pinch of Yum

 Jalapeno corn fritters on a plate.